maihd/yolo/Programming/YoloPrinciples.md

 More advices
 ------------

 1. Proof your code are worked.
-Test your code each time it were changed.
+Test your code when you writing its.
 TDD is a start for no-brainers.
 2. Mindfulness about your code.
 Learn your code, understand your code, explain your code to yourself.
 Do Feynman technique if you need a starter kit.